 Methodological aspects of the reconstruction of knowledge that contribute to the objects and to establish regularity patterns as effects of the usage of rules for building objects have been presented at the annual conference of Topoi “Wissen – Topoi Jahrestagung 2013“.

 Several aspects of the geometrical features of ancient sundials were presented to a broader audience at the Planetarium by Elisabeth Rinner.

 Changes and Developments

 Changes and developments also emerge with regard to the context of the usage and usability of sundials.
 Sources on this subject have been collected and analyzed by Karlheinz Schaldach with a focus on the changing cultural and historical settings.
-A publication of the results, the collection of sources, and a catalogue of sundials from the Greek Islands that comprises several objects not publicized until now, was submitted for publication.
+A publication of the results, the collection of sources, and a catalogue of sundials from the Greek Islands that comprises several objects not publicized until now, will be published in 2019.